elastic/azure-marketplace/README.md

 ### X-Pack features

-Starting with Elasticsearch and Kibana 6.3.0, The template deploys with X-Pack features bundled as part of the deployment, and includes the free features under the [Basic license](https://www.elastic.co/subscriptions) level.
+Starting with Elasticsearch, Kibana and Logstash 6.3.0, The template deploys with X-Pack features bundled as part of the deployment, and includes the free features under the [Basic license](https://www.elastic.co/subscriptions) level.
 The [`xpackPlugins`](#x-pack) parameter determines whether a self-generated trial license is applied, offering a trial period of 30 days of the Platinum license features.
 A value of `Yes` applies a trial license, a value of `No` applies the Basic license.

-For Elasticsearch and Kibana prior to 6.3.0, The [`xpackPlugins`](#x-pack) parameter determines whether X-Pack plugins are installed and a self-generated trial license is applied.
+For Elasticsearch, Kibana and Logstash prior to 6.3.0, The [`xpackPlugins`](#x-pack) parameter determines whether X-Pack plugins are installed and a self-generated trial license is applied.
 In difference to 6.3.0 however, a value of `No` for `xpackPlugins` means that X-Pack plugins are not installed, and therefore does not provide the free features under the Basic license level, offering the Open Source features only.
 For these versions, you can install X-Pack plugins and [**register for a free Basic license** to apply to the deployment](https://register.elastic.co/), in